Efficient-Computing-Lab/kubeflow-mlops-architecture/k3s-mlops-installation/ansible_scripts/README.md

 ```bash
 ansible-playbook -i hosts install_kyverno.yaml -vvv
 ```
-This playbook executes the `master/kyverno-install.sh` script on the Raspberry Pi defined as `raspberrypies-master` in the hosts file.
+This playbook executes the `master/kyverno-install.sh` script on the machine defined as `master` in the hosts file.